Architecture¶

 - Allowed -- Proceed to the next step

-APPROVAL_REQUIRED - Denied, no approval path -- Return
+APPROVAL_REQUIRED - Denied -- Return

 403 Forbidden